x402 Payment Protocol

 Can I use this without the SDK?

 Yes.
 The wire protocol is plain x402 — see the "Without the SDK" section above.
-Any language with HTTP and Solana signing libraries works.
+Any language with HTTP and Solana/EVM signing libraries works.

 What if a request fails?